chirun-ncl/chirun-lti/README.md

 ## LTI Setup

-To use the NCL CourseBuilder LTI tool with your VLE, a VLE administrator will need to add the tool to your own instance of the VLE.
-To do this, the VLE needs to be setup as a tool consumer in the admin panel accessible on your web server at https://coursebuilder.example.com/lti/admin/.
+To use the NCL CourseBuilder LTI tool with your VLE, an administrator will need to add the tool to your own instance of the VLE.
+To do this, the VLE needs to be setup beforehand as a tool consumer in the admin panel accessible on your web server at https://coursebuilder.example.com/lti/admin/.

 Create a Name, Key, and Secret for your VLE using the *Add New Consumer* form on the admin page, and then forward that information on to your VLE administrator to be added as an external LTI tool.
-They will also need the URL for the LTI configuration XML file: https://coursebuilder.example.com/lti/xml/config.xml.
+They might also need the URL for the LTI configuration XML file: https://coursebuilder.example.com/lti/xml/config.xml or the launch URL, https://coursebuilder.example.com/lti/connect.php.

 ## Build Process Information